philthompson10/pyqtdeploy/doc/sysroot.rst

     .. py:method:: warning(message)

         A warning progress message is displayed to the user.
-It will be treated as an error unless the
-        :option:`--verbose <pyqtdeploy-sysroot --no-warnings-are-errors>`
-        option was specified.

         :param str message: is the message.